 We had already sent our summarized critique to the BMEL and the BfR in January and hope that a discussion on this will take place in the near future.
 The protection of vapers from avoidable health risks is also an important issue for us.
 However, the proposed menthol ban appears rather as a matter of principle to put further restrictions on e-cigarettes.
 Unfortunately, concerns are raised again that science is used to create confusion rather than clarity.
 The BfR has accompanied the development of e-cigarettes from the beginning and gained a better and more balanced understanding.
 This led to a growing acceptance in the vaping community.
 Hopefully, thistrust will not be gambled away carelessly.

 Online Symposium with Prof. Heino Stöver "Interim Results on E-Cigarettes: ” What we know and must do“ on 27 May 2020 (Frankfurt University of Applied Sciences)

 The scientists who took part in the symposium agreed that the chances provided by e-cigarettes to promote smoking cessation are massively underestimated in Germany.
 They asked politicians to recognize this potential and to take the next step.

-Ute Mons from the German Cancer Research Center supported a balanced and differentiated risk communication with smokers in Germany.
+Ute Mons, formerly from the German Cancer Research Center, supported a balanced and differentiated risk communication with smokers in Germany.
 In Great Britain, the discussion and the factual and sober assessment of the possibilities of e-cigarettes to promote smoking cessation are much further.

 In the discussion about e-cigarettes, emotionality should be minimized and, at the same time, scientific arguments should be corroborated.
 Health authorities should assume their responsibilities and ensure that adult smokers can make informed decisions about potentially less harmful tobacco and nicotine products.